SzyJar/SzyJar.github.io/Articles/Invigem.md

 When a user enters the website, the browser downloads the **WebAssembly (WASM)** version of the frontend.
 Since the **Azure free plan** does not support WebSocket connections, Blazor falls back to **WASM-only mode**.

-During hydration, the user is presented with a **disclaimer and loading indicator** — both are meant to hold attention while the WASM bundle downloads.
-Once downloaded, the browser instantly calls the API to start preparing data, even before the user acknowledges the disclaimer and moves to the stock data view.
+During hydration, the user is presented with a **disclaimer and loading indicator** — both are meant to hold user's attention while the WASM bundle downloads.
+Once downloaded, the browser instantly calls the API to start preparing data, even before the user acknowledges the disclaimer and moves to the main view.

 If the application was hosted on a server that allows WebSocket connections, Blazor could run in **Server mode**.
 With **Server-Side Rendering (SSR)** for first time component renders, the first render would happen on the server, then re-renders would happen on the client.
 However, the app still needs to transition into **interactive mode** before user interaction is enabled, and during that transition, the loading indicator remains visible — just like in WASM mode.

 ### Obfuscating the API

-I decided to rotate API endpoint addresses instead of authenticating users — the goal is to make using the API outside of the application **unreliable**.
+I decided to rotate API endpoint addresses instead of authenticating users —&nbsp;the goal is to make using the API outside of the application **unreliable**.

 Both the client and server share logic that generates a new API endpoint every few seconds.
 This generation is based on **UTC time**, which means the client must stay tightly synchronized with the server.
 Even a **one-second drift** will cause the client to hit a non-existent endpoint and get a 404.

-Since the API isn’t meant for public use, I allow myself to **ignore best practices on purpose**.
+Since the API isn’t meant for public use, I allow myself to **ignore common practices on purpose**.
 Instead of returning JSON, the API returns raw **`byte[]`**.
 It saves on serialization overhead and makes the API responses harder to interpret.

 I also avoid using descriptive endpoint names.
-Instead, both client and server use an **endpoint name provider**, which gives clean, readable names in code but replaces them with obfuscated strings in production.
+Instead, both client and server use an **endpoint name provider**, which gives clean, readable names in the source code, but replaces them with obfuscated strings in production.
 This kind of setup would be much harder to pull off with a typical JS framework — Blazor makes it straightforward because both sides of the app live in the same tech stack.

 Of course, someone could still decompile the WASM assemblies and extract the logic used to generate endpoint URLs — and from there, guess the next valid endpoints.
 But in this case, it’s **not worth the effort**.
 The data comes from the free Alpha Vantage API anyway.
-Obfuscation, rather than full authentication, is a reasonable tradeoff for a personal project like this.
+Obfuscation, rather than full authentication, is a&nbsp;reasonable tradeoff for a personal project like this.